-The second trivial method, products of codes, forbids us from having high-rate codes.
+The second trivial method, using a collection of independent codes, forbids us from having high-rate codes.
 One can readily see that if multiple codes are run in parallel, and we treat them as one larger code, the larger code's distance is at most the minimum distance from one of the subcodes.
-Thus, asymptotically good codes cannot ``split'' into subcodes like this\footnote{Or at least, they must contain an asymptotically good code which does not split.}.
+Thus, asymptotically good codes cannot ``split'' into subcodes like this\footnote{Or at least, they must contain only asymptotically good sub-codes which do not split.}.

 We also notice that if we take any CSS code and apply any circuit of single-qubit gates, we will obtain another code with the same distance and rate.
 However, this new code may not be easy to work with and it may not have any of its own efficient fault-tolerant operations.
 Thus, we further require that our circuits preserve the original code space.